 The plan accompanying the request for Remote Advisor Status must include the following: (1) the appointment of a local BCM advisor who will have the responsibility of monitoring the student's progress and facilitate communication with the Remote Advisor, the Thesis Advisory Committee and the Graduate Program.
-The BCM advisor will have co-mentor status with the Remote Advisor and serves as a member of the TAC; (2) an approximate time-line for the The Graduate School Policy Handbook student's completion of thesis research and their defense which is acceptable to the student's Graduate Program; (3) a mechanism for local supervision of the student's research, including a description of the role of the local advisor and other BCM personnel that will be available to the student on a regular basis; (4) a description of assigned laboratory space and the student's access to equipment, materials and supplies that will be sufficient to complete the dissertation research; (5) a guarantee that the student's stipend, insurance and research expenses will be paid for the duration of their enrollment.
-The source of the stipend, including any mechanisms for transferring remote funds to BCM to pay for the stipend must be described.
+The BCM advisor will have co-mentor status with the Remote Advisor and serves as a member of the TAC; (2) an approximate time-line for the student's completion of thesis research and their defense which is acceptable to the student's Graduate Program; (3) a mechanism for local supervision of the student's research, including a description of the role of the local advisor and other BCM personnel that will be available to the student on a regular basis; (4) a description of assigned laboratory space and the student's access to equipment, materials and supplies that will be sufficient to complete the dissertation research; (5) a guarantee that the student's stipend, including any mechanisms for transferring remote funds to BCM to pay for the stipend must be described.
 Ultimately, the Graduate Program will be responsible for ensuring that financial support continues; (6) a description of how status reports and Thesis Advisory Committee meetings will be held.
 The Remote Advisor must be physically present at BCM for at least one of the status report meetings each year.